 We’re not keen on hackers or other people using your details to access our systems.
 Digital IT have introduced Multi-Factor Authentication (MFA) to your student account.
-From 23 September, when you log in to your University account you will be asked to register some additional information to ensure we can keep your accounts safe.

 - Multi-Factor Authentication (MFA) helps us do that.
 MFA provides additional security by requiring a second form of authentication when logging in to your Microsoft account (used for email, Teams, OneDrive and other Office365 tools) and the Student Portal (portal.salford.ac.uk).

 - Self-Service Password Reset (SSPR) allows you to reset your password at any time.
 Forgot your password?
 You can complete your password reset yourself with a security check once you have MFA set up – just head to www.office.com, enter your University email address and click ‘forgot password’.
 You’ll then be presented with a self-authentication screen.